akshayh22ec-arch/SiriDhanyaHub2/README.md

 ## Akshay H

-Electronics & Communication Engineering
+Electronics & Communication Engineering Student
 Android Developer | Kotlin Enthusiast

 ---

-# ⭐ GitHub Repository
+# ⭐ Support

-If you like this project, give it a ⭐ on GitHub.
+If you found this project useful, consider giving it a ⭐ on GitHub.

+---